Uniqueness and stability of steady vortex rings for 3D incompressible Euler equation: Nonlinear orbital stability of vortex rings

 and

 \end{itemize} \end{proposition}

-Note that the above maximization problem is quite different from that we have considered in Subsection \ref{sec3-1}.
-Taking a steady vortex ring $\zeta_\ep\in \tilde\Sigma_\ep$ obtained in Proposition \ref{prop3-11}, to apply our stability result Theorem \ref{thmSs} (or Theorem \ref{Sset}) to obtain the stability of $\zeta_\ep$, we consider the maximizing problem
+Note that the above maximization problem is quite different from that we have considered in Section \ref{sec2}.
+Taking a steady vortex ring $\zeta_\ep\in \tilde\Sigma_\ep$ obtained in Proposition \ref{prop3-11}, to apply our stability result Theorem \ref{thmSs} (or Theorem \ref{Sset}) to show the stability of $\zeta_\ep$, we need to consider the maximizing problem in rearrangement class: